lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Centralize metadata into a lineage/catalog tool (DataHub/Amundsen/OpenLineage).
 - Add policy enforcement: classification, access controls, immutable logs, and automated alerts.

-If you want, I can sketch a minimal event schema for lineage events (fields to emit from ETL and BI) or show a short example of how to configure query_tag from JDBC/ODBC and how to extract dashboard definitions from a specific BI tool.

 ## How do you design cross-account data access with RAM and Lake Formation together?
 Goal: let a Redshift cluster in Account B query (Spectrum / external schema) tables stored and governed by Lake Formation in Account A. Use RAM to share Lake Formation catalog resources and Lake Formation to enforce fine‑grained access and S3 data-location permissions.